 sharON

-We support Polish SMEs in expansion on the Single European Market
+We support Polish SMEs in expanding on the Single European Market

 ABOUT THE PROJECT

-SharON is an international initiative dedicated to the development of start-ups, small and medium-sized enterprises operating in the sharing economy.
-The project is targeted to companies and groups of people representing common business and social platforms, but also to people interested in opening one in the future.
+SharON is an international initiative dedicated to the development of start-ups, small and medium-sized enterprises operating in the area of the sharing economy.
+The project is aimed at companies and groups of people representing common business and social platforms, but also at people interested in opening one of them in the future.

 ADVISORY PLAN